cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/6-ibc-app-steps.md

         errMsg := fmt.Sprintf("unrecognized %s packet type: %T", types.ModuleName, packet)
         return channeltypes.NewErrorAcknowledgement(errMsg)
     }
-    // NOTE: acknowledgment will be written synchronously during IBC handler execution. return ack
+    // NOTE: acknowledgement will be written synchronously during IBC handler execution. return ack
 }
 ```

 The _dispatch packet_ switch statement is added by Ignite CLI.
-As it is stated in the docs, strictly speaking, you only need to decode the packet data (which is discussed in an upcoming section) and return the acknowledgment after processing the packet.
+As it is stated in the docs, strictly speaking, you only need to decode the packet data (which is discussed in an upcoming section) and return the acknowledgement after processing the packet.
 However, the structure provided by Ignite CLI is useful to get set up but can be changed according to the preference of the developer.

 As a reminder, this is the `Acknowledgement` interface: